gabest11/reolink_firmware_patcher/README.md

 `./_pack.sh <firmware.pak>`

 This will create `<firmware_patched.pak>` where the build number is increased by one, else the camera will not see it as an update.
-After the update, it will still say it is on the old version, because the version files were not modified, so you can continously update it with the trick.
+After the update, it will still say it is on the old version, because the version files were not modified, so you can continuously update it with the trick.

 ### Unbricking